wwevo/7dtd-chrani-server/README.md

 * a16.4 server with Coppi's + Botman-Bot.
 * tested it with three instances of this bot connected to the same server by accident

+it survived a full day of running already. hasn't been tested on a larger server though, I have no idea what will happen when the server lags or simply has a lot of players on.

 ##future
 I will try to get this thing modular as much as possible, always depending on my current python knowledge. the plan is to really only have to use the functions desired and leave out all others if you wish. if you just want it to say hello